AThompson7/Project-2/README.md

 •  Convert the date column to datetime with pd.to_datetime()
 •  Convert the string ‘price’ column to float using .astype(float)
-•  To convert the string ‘weekly_price’ and ‘monthly_price’ to numeric values, remove the currency signs with .replace() then convert to numeric using pd.to_numeric
+•  To convert the string ‘weekly_price’, ‘monthly_price’ and 'price' to numeric values, remove the currency signs with .replace() then convert to numeric using pd.to_numeric
 •  Convert  ‘accommodates’ and ‘square_feet’ with pd.to_numeric

 10. Replace the NaN values in calendar.csv using .fillna(‘$0’)

-11. Filter the zipcode column with .str.len() == 5 to retain accurately input data
+11. Filter the zipcode column with .str.len() == 5 to filter out invalid zipcodes not equal to 5 characters

 12. Check the .csv data types have been successfully altered with .dtypes